 Moderate Earthquake Jolts Japan

-TOKYO (AP) _ A moderate earthquake with a preliminary magnitude of 5.0 jolted southern Japan on Monday, but there were no immediate reports of damage or injuries.
+TOKYO (AP) _ Two moderate earthquakes jolted southern Japan on Monday, but there were no immediate reports of damage or injuries.

-A quake of magnitude 5 can cause damage to homes if it occurs in a residential area.
+But the Meteorological Agency warned the tremors may churn up powerful tsunami tidal waves.
+A magnitude 5 quake can cause damage to homes if it hits a residential area.

 Japan is one of the world’s most earthquake-prone nations.